Winning Short Story 2024

 Jane squeezes the trigger.
 Water arcs out of the spraygun in a shower of droplets.
 The low sun catches them, gilding everything with the alchemy of late afternoon.
 She doesn’t usually water this late in the day, it encourages root rot—but how else do you say goodbye to a garden?

-A bold miner bird alights and enjoys a shower, then flies over the fence into the bush.
+A bold myrna bird alights and enjoys a shower, then flies over the fence into the bush.
 It’s the drops of water flicking off the bird’s quick wings which transport Jane back to the Daintree Rainforest, where every lush article of vegetation dripped and drooping branches issued tiny downpours when touched.
 Even the name of the place, when Angela first announced they were going, had evoked something wet and green and fertile in Jane’s mind.
 Something frightening too if she was honest—which she wasn’t because Angela had already paid for the guided hiking tour as well as Jane’s flight to Cairns.

 ‘It’s your fiftieth, Janey, you have to celebrate,’ she’d said over the phone.